 If your cat has been constipated for more than a full day, it’s time to make a vet appointment.
 It’s especially concerning if your cat is crying when trying to use the litterbox or if you notice blood in their stool.

-Just like dealing with a cat that has diarrhea, this is not something you want to wait out.
+Just like dealing with a cat diarrhea, this is not something you want to wait out.
 A delay could spell health complications for your kitty.
 Vets will be able to determine the cause of a cat’s constipation problems, offering treatment plans, medication, and lifestyle changes that will keep your cat healthy and happy.

 Can You Prevent Cat Constipation?